Chart Color Schemes

 Peregian Springs has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Ten infrastructure projects identified by AreaSearch are expected to impact the area significantly.
-Key projects include the expansion of Peregian Springs Shopping Centre, the SEQ Liveability Fund - Peregian Beach Pathways project, the Emu Mountain Road Shared Pathway initiative, and the development of the Peregian Springs Master Planned Community.
-The following list details these projects in order of relevance.
+The performance of a region can greatly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified ten projects that are expected to impact the area significantly.
+Notable projects include the expansion of Peregian Springs Shopping Centre, the SEQ Liveability Fund - Peregian Beach Pathways project, Emu Mountain Road Shared Pathway construction, and the development of the Peregian Springs Master Planned Community.
+The following list details those projects deemed most relevant:.

 Professional plan users can use the search below to filter and access additional projects.